- When and where will SNCURCS be held?

 Poster Presentations: Students who present in this format will prepare a poster for upload and an optional short (5 min max) video describing it.
 This type of presentation is asynchronous and will have a comment box for questions and feedback.
 The student is expected to monitor the comment box from Nov.
 6-7, and at the end of the symposium on Nov.
 14. Most comments will be made close to or on Nov.
 7.

 Oral Presentations: Students who present in this format will prepare a video (10 min max) for upload.
 The presentation is asynchronous and therefore once the session is live tThese students will be scheduled in a session of up to 10 presentations in the same subject area for a 60 minute question and answer session on Nov.
 7. After the schedule is complete, you can find when your session will be.
 You will also be notified through email and given a link for the session.

 Exhibitions and Displays: Students who present in this format will follow the instructors for poster presentations.

 Performance, Film, Music or Video Productions: Students who present in this format will follow the instructions for oral presentations.
 However, we will allow up to 20 min for the video.

 What type of presentation type should I choose?

 Speak to your mentor if you are unsure which presentation type you should choose to best highlight your work.

-Yes, but you will be limited to the same amount of time that single presenters are given, 15 minutes.
-Designate one person as the primary student on the project.
-The Abstract Submission link will ask the primary student to designate any co-presenters.
-The co-presenters DO NOT have to submit abstracts, but they should register themselves separately for the conference once the abstract is approved by the faculty mentor.
+Yes, but you will be limited to the same amount of time that single presenters are given.
+The Abstract Submission Portal will ask the primary student to designate any co-presenters.
+The co-presenters do not have to submit abstracts.
 Each group should only submit one abstract.
-(OPTIONAL: Once your group’s abstract is approved, you may wish to contact your faculty mentor to see if he/she wants to register all the student presenters from your school as a group.)